inducer/pyublas/doc/converters.rst

 .. warning::

-    Ublas only provides single-dimensional strides.
+    Ublas, the C++ side of PyUblas, only provides single-dimensional strides.
     Multi-dimensional :mod:`numpy` slices (such as ``zeros((5,5))[:3,:3]``)
-    can easily become too complex to be represented using these slices.
+    can easily become too complex to be represented using 1D slices.
     In this case, the first two ways mentioned above will fail with a :exc:`ValueError`.